rmscode/binary-garden/docs/hardware/raspberrypi.md

 # Raspberry Pi

-!!! note "For information about displaying content from a Raspberry Pi, see [PiSignage](../software/pisignage.md) or the section on [DietPi](#diet-pi)."
+!!! note "For information about displaying content from a Raspberry Pi, see [PiSignage](../software/pisignage.md).
+As of 12/22/23, we are using [DietPi](../hardware/raspberrypi.md#diet-pi) and Chromium in kiosk mode.
+This allows us to update the OS and Chromium.
+Something we had to wait on the PiSignage developers for.
+This was a problem because we moved from a .NET MAUI app to Blazor WASM (for easier development) and it wouldn't work with the PiSignage build we had.

 ---